Krunex/Egg-Basket/README.md

-Upload project as P5JS sketch to play the game over on https://editor.p5js.org/
+Upload project on P5JS to play the game over on https://editor.p5js.org/